LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

 \subsection{Problem Formulation}

-Formally, given an input layout \(\mathcal{I} \in \bbR^{L\times W \times M}\) representing traffic elements from a bird's eye view (where $L$, $W$, and $M$ are length, width, and map classes, respectively), our goal is to generate a LiDAR point cloud video \(\mathcal{X} = \{\mathbf{x}_t\}\), with each \(\mathbf{x}_t \in \bbR^{N\times 3}\) being a point cloud at frame \(t\) with \(\mathbf{x}_0\) matching the input layout.
+Formally, given an input layout \(\mathcal{I} \in \bbR^{L\times W \times M}\) representing traffic elements from a bird's eye view where $L$, $W$, and $M$ are length, width, and map classes (lanes, roads, crosswalks), respectively, our goal is to generate a LiDAR point cloud video \(\mathcal{X} = \{\mathbf{x}_t\}\), with each \(\mathbf{x}_t \in \bbR^{N\times 4}\) being a point cloud (3D location and intensity) at frame \(t\) with \(\mathbf{x}_0\) matching the input layout.
 This conditional generation setting offers full controllability, and hence lays the foundation for a practical asset-free simulator.
-Note that in the absence of a map, our approach defaults to unconditional generation.
+Without a map, our approach defaults to unconditional generation (i.e., in Sec. \ref{sec:exp_uncond_gen}).